 Try a social media strategy, like Facebook’s advertising program, which is a great way to get your products in front of a new audience.
 Email and content marketing can also increase your products’ visibility and help personalize your brand with the intention of helping you sell more on Walmart’s marketplace.
 Here’s a great series with tips on how to attract customers at every stage in the ecommerce sales funnel.

 Maintaining a good standing with Walmart is every bit as crucial as any of the items listed above.
 You can do all the marketing options available, but if you aren’t executing the rest of the sales process (e.g. fulfillment), you can risk being suspended altogether.

 Keep in good standing by streamlining your operations to avoid inventory and fulfillment issues.
 Fortunately, Walmart works with many ecommerce solutions to provide you with easy integration so you can effectively manage your backend operations.

-Ecomdash, which partners with Walmart, offers an ecommerce inventory software that will make your job easier if you sell on other channels, as well as an integration that streamlines your Walmart inventory.
+Ecomdash partners with Walmart, offering an ecommerce inventory software that will make your job easier if you sell on other channels, as well as an integration that streamlines your Walmart inventory.

 Final Thoughts about Selling on the Walmart Marketplace

 Everything falls back on the customer experience.
 If you can deliver good, quality products in a timely manner with a positive attitude, you’ve won half the battle.
 Keeping your customers happy and your account in good standing will help you become eligible for many of the amazing programs Walmart has to offer.
 Put together a plan to tackle at least two of the tips listed above in the next month so you can start reaping the benefits ASAP!